 More things to do in Myanmar!!!

 - Catch a hot air balloon ride with family and fly over the city witnessing several monuments that peak through green plains.
-But you?ll need to get up at sunrise to as the balloons take off at that time and prices start at USD $310 per ride.
+You will need to get up at sunrise as the balloons take off at that time.
+Prices start at USD $310 per ride.

 - Want to take back home some authentic Burmese souvenirs?
 Head to Mani-Sithu market where you’ll find all things handcrafted at unbeatable prices.
 The market operates from 6 am to 5 pm, Monday to Saturday.